 Similarly, if you have applied on the basis that an older sibling will be attending the same school in September 2020 as the child you are applying for and this changes at any point before September 2020 (for example you have accepted an offer of a different school for the older sibling) you must inform the local authority immediately.
 A place allocated solely on the basis of an older sibling attending the same school in September 2018 will be withdrawn at any point prior to this date if the sibling will not be in attendance at the same time as the child you are applying for.

 What if my child needs to go to a named school for medical reasons?

-If medical reasons are included in the admission policy (for example where the child or one or both parents has a disability that means that the child can only go to one school) you must provide a letter from an appropriate health professional by midday 31 October 2017 explaining why the named school is the only school that the child can attend.
+If medical reasons are included in the admission policy, you must provide a letter from an appropriate health professional explaining why the named school is the only school the child can attend.
 If the evidence is late it may not be considered when places are allocated.

 The evidence will be assessed by the admission authority and either upheld or rejected.
 The case is unlikely to be upheld if the preferred school is not the child’s nearest school.

 If your child has special educational needs and you feel they should attend a specific mainstream school on medical grounds, please be aware that the case will be assessed on the same basis described above.
 The majority of children with special educational needs are able to have their needs met at any mainstream school and your case is unlikely to be upheld.